barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 # Three Aproaches for the Same Thing!

-After taking a look at the most basic way to insert a single record we are going to look at how  we can leverage the approach to insert data in 3 different ways.
+After taking a look at the most basic way to insert a single record we are going to look at how  we can leverage the approach to insert a collection of data in 3 different ways.

 All of these methods are implemented using a ProductWriter data access abstraction class and it can be explored in the code for the benchmark linked